 Jump to Training YOLOv7

-In the beginning, YOLO models were used widely by the community for modeling object detection because they were small, nimble, and trainable on a single GPU (as opposed to giant transformer architectures coming out of the leading labs in big tech).
+In the beginning, YOLO models were used widely by the computer vision and machine learning communities for modeling object detection because they were small, nimble, and trainable on a single GPU.
+This is the opposite of the giant transformer architectures coming out of the leading labs in big tech which, while effective, are more difficult to run on consumer hardware.

 The YOLOv7 Authors

-AlexeyAB took up the YOLO torch from the original author.
-Joseph Redmon, when Redmon quit the CV industry due to ethical concerns.
-AlexeyAB maintained his fork of YOLOv3 for a while before releasing YOLOv4.
+AlexeyAB took up the YOLO torch from the original author, Joseph Redmon, when Redmon quit the Computer Vision (CV) industry due to ethical concerns.
+AlexeyAB maintained his fork of YOLOv3 for a while before releasing YOLOv4, an upgrade on the previous model.

 WongKinYiu entered the CV research stage with a Cross Stage Partial networks, which allowed YOLOv4 and YOLOv5 to build more efficient backbones.
-From there, WongKinYiu steamrolled ahead making a large contribution to the YOLO family of research with Scaled-YOLOv4, an efficient scaling of YOLOv4 CSPs to hit a COCO state of the art mAP.
+From there, WongKinYiu steamrolled ahead making a large contribution to the YOLO family of research with Scaled-YOLOv4.
+This model introduces efficient scaling of YOLOv4 CSPs to hit a COCO state of the art mAP.

-Scaled-YOLOv4 was the first paper AlexeyAB and WongKinYiu collaborated on, and in doing so they ported YOLOv5 PyTorch implementations over to their line of repositories, a more convenient place to research than their traditional YOLOv4 Darknet repository.
+Scaled-YOLOv4 was the first paper AlexeyAB and WongKinYiu collaborated on, and in doing so they ported YOLOv5 PyTorch implementations over to their line of repositories.
+This was a more convenient place to research than their traditional YOLOv4 Darknet repository, which already had a defined scope.

 WongKinYiu and AlexeyAB are back with the introduction of YOLOv7, quickly following the release of YOLOv6 from the Meituan Technical Team.